aryangoyal7/WnCC-GitGame-Blockchain/README.md

 to </br>
 "Vitalik Buterin withdraws  50 eth, total funds = 102eth"

-Commit the above made changes with a message "Job done by Danny".
+Commit the above changes with a message "Job done by Danny".

-Task 2: Now comeback to the master branch, there you have make some changes to the ledger as well, which is perfectly legal it's assumed that whatever happens in the master brancg allign with the ground truth.
+Task 2: Now comeback to the master branch, there you have make some changes to the ledger as well, which is perfectly legal it's assumed that whatever happens in the master branch alligns with the ground truth.

 Make the following chanage in the ledger:
 - >  "Bjarne Stroustrup deposists 5 eth , Total funds = 155eth should be changed" to </br>